fengjixuchui/AYYWARE-CSGO-2021/README.md

 Useage:ReflectiveInject this Dll

-if you don't have injector,
+if you don't have injector or config,

 see https://github.com/helloobaby/AYYWARE-injector